johanbrook/johanbrook.com/src/site/now.md

 - "About a Boy", by Nick Hornby
 - "Normal People", by Sally Rooney

+Read my thoughts in [this post](/writings/recently-in-books-ii).

-## Currently reading
+### Currently reading

-Nothing at the moment.
+"Röde Orm", by Frans G. Bengtsson.
+A story about a Swedish viking set in the 900s.

+### Want to read

+"Utvandrarna", by Vilhelm Moberg.

 ## Habits to keep

 - Keep off Instagram.
-- Limit Facebook usage to once per week.
+- ~~Limit Facebook usage to once per week~~.
+Now I don't visit Facebook at all.
 - Keep going to the gym (it's good for you!).
 - Keep reading books.